-PERSIAN 399-0 Independent Study For students who have advanced beyond the regular course offerings in Persian.
+PERSIAN 399-0 Independent Study For students who have advanced with distinction beyond the regular course offerings in Persian.
+Prerequisite: consent of instructor.

 Swahili Courses

 SWAHILI 111-1,2,3 (AAL 121-1,2,3) Swahili I Basic literacy skills and interactive proficiency; Swahili in cultural and historical context.